lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

 6. In the left pane, navigated to HKEY_CURRENT_USER\Software\Microsoft\Command Processor

-7. In the right pane, right click and select String, this adds a new key into the registry.
+7. In the right pane, right click and selected String, this adds a new key into the registry.

 8. Named it AutoRun (mind caps)